 Registration deadline: July 14, 2017

 Note to non-local participants for travel budgeting purposes: in addition to the tuition, participants or their institutions are responsible for lodging and transportation expenses.
-AAL has negotiated a special rate of $152/night plus tax for a guest room at the Emory Conference Center.
+AAL has negotiated a special rate of $165 + taxes/fees at the Emory Conference Center.
 Upon registration, out-of-town participants will receive access to an online hotel booking system (hotel booking deadline is July 14, 2017) and will receive recommendations about ground transportation to and from the airport.
 The Emory Conference Center also offers secure, onsite parking for a daily fee.

 N. Karl Haden